jose-oc/josefo-developer/content/linux/java-implement-statistics-on-your-project.en.md

 </h2>

 <p style="text-align: justify">
-  Adding this technology to my project was really easy, I just copied the jar files to the lib directory of my project (I don&#8217;t use maven on this project).
+  Adding this technology to my project was really easy, I just copied the jar files to the lib directory of my project (I don't use maven on this project).
 </p>

 <p style="text-align: justify">